elkhaldaoui/MERN-API-E-COMMERCE/README.md

     environment:<br>
       MONGO_INITDB_ROOT_``

-# To build the images and spin up the containers, you can run the following command:
+## To build the images and spin up the containers, you can run the following command

 ``docker-compose up``

 ## Test Uniter

 To add unit tests to your e-commerce application, you can use a testing framework such as Jest.
 Jest is a popular JavaScript testing framework that works well with React applications, and it is already included as a dependency in the `package.json` file of the client component of the e-commerce application.

 To write unit tests for your application, you will need to create test files in the `client/src/__tests__` directory or a subdirectory.
 The test files should have a `.test.js` or `.spec.js` extension, and they should contain test cases that exercise specific parts of your application code.

-Here is an example test case that tests the ``addProduct`` function in the e-commerce application:<br>
+Here is an example test case that tests the ``addProduct`` function in the e-commerce application:

 `import { addProduct } from '../utils/api';